Ultra-processed food linked to early death

 Is the ultra-processed label a load of nonsense?

-Dr Gunter Kuhnle, an associate professor in nutrition and health at the University of Reading, said the studies were important and warranted further investigation.
+The labelling of food as ultra-processed could be inconsistent, said Dr Gunter Kuhnle, an expert in nutrition and health at the University of Reading

 The studies were published in the British Medical Journal.